shoshinL/FLASH/README.md

 npm run init
 ```

+Either
 ```shell
 npm run start
 ```
+or, if you want to create your own packaged version

 ```shell
 npm run build
 ```

 **Note:** If any dependency issues arise please refer to the [pywebview documentation](https://pywebview.flowrl.com/guide/installation.html#dependencies)
+## 📖 Usage
+1. **Setup**: Enter your OpenAI API key in Settings
+2. **Select Deck**: Choose which Anki deck to save flashcards to
+3. **Upload PDF**: Select your PDF file (notes, slides, or papers)
+4. **Add Instructions**: Provide context for card generation (optional)
+5. **Generate**: Click "Generate" and let FLASH create your flashcards!

+The generated cards will be saved directly to your selected Anki deck and sync automatically if Ankiweb syncing is enabled in Anki.

+## ✨ Features
+- 📄 Supports PDF documents (notes, slides, papers)
+- 🤖 AI-powered question generation and deduplication
+- 🎯 Multiple flashcard types (Basic, Cloze, Type-in, etc.)
+- 🔄 Direct Anki integration with auto-sync
+- ⚡ Parallel processing for faster generation

 ## 🔧 How It Works

 FLASH processes documents through the following steps: